 Marmottan Museum has 65 Monet paintings, including Nympheas and Impression soleil levant.
 This 1872 painting gave its name to the impressionist movement of the late 19th century.
 The Nympheas are waterlilies.
 Claude Monet painted them in the famous garden of his house in Giverny.
 Giverny is a lovely village in Normandy, west of Paris.
 As the best impressionist landscape painter, Claude Monet brought color and light, expressed happiness and life emotions in his paintings.
-Everybody likes his friendly style and his paintings are sold a fortune.
+Everybody likes his friendly style.
+His paintings are sold a fortune.
+Claude Monet biography.

 The Marmottan Monet Museum is housed in a private house of the fashionable Auteuil district in Paris.